Ugale-Nilesh/codesense-ai/docs/00_Project_Vision.md

 - How to prevent it
 - How the implementation can be improved
 - What can be learned from it

 ---

+# Minimum Viable Product (MVP)

+The first production-ready version of CodeSense AI focuses on solving one problem exceptionally well:

+> Help developers debug, understand, and improve code using AI.

+The MVP will include the following capabilities:

+- AI-powered error analysis
+- Screenshot-based debugging
+- Project-level code analysis
+- AI code review
+- Performance suggestions
+- Human-readable explanations
+- AI-generated reports
+- Modern dashboard interface
+- GitHub repository support

+The MVP intentionally limits its scope to ensure high quality, fast development, and a successful exhibition demonstration.

+The objective is to deliver one polished developer experience rather than many partially implemented features.

+---

+# Out of Scope (Version 1)

+The following capabilities are intentionally excluded from Version 1:

+- AI pair programming
+- Mobile applications
+- Team collaboration
+- CI/CD integrations
+- IDE plugins
+- Infrastructure analysis
+- Automated deployments
+- Multi-user workspaces
+- Enterprise administration

+These features may be considered in future releases after the MVP has been successfully completed.

+---